 What license or copyright will be applied to my data?

 Taylor & Francis will not apply a licence to data linked to in your paper.
 If you share your data in a repository, you as the author get to decide the terms on which it can be accessed and reused.
-For journals adopting our more progressive policies there will be requirements about the kinds of access and license required – check the access and licensing requirements for each policy.
+For journals adopting our more progressive data sharing policies there will be requirements about the kinds of access and license required – check the access and licensing requirements for each policy.
 We encourage open licenses that allow for re-use where possible.